flyteorg/flyteconsole/README.rst

 =======
 Release
 =======
-To release, you have to annotate the PR message in a specific way
+To release, you have to annotate the PR message to include either #minor,
+#patch or #major